Hong Kong car park space sells for record $664,200

-HONG KONG A parking spot in Hong Kong was sold for HK$5.18 million ($664,200), setting a record in the city where authorities are struggling to contain soaring property prices.
+HONG KONG (Reuters) - A parking spot in Hong Kong was sold for HK$5.18 million ($664,200), setting a record in the city where authorities are struggling to contain soaring property prices.

 The financial hub is one of the most expensive property markets in the world and private home prices have been hitting record highs for six months in a row.